phodal/awesome-iot/README.md

  - [V7](https://github.com/cesanta/v7) - V7 is a JavaScript engine written in C. It makes it possible to program Internet of Things (IoT) devices in JavaScript.
  - [luvit](https://github.com/luvit/luvit) - Node.JS for the Lua Inventor.
  - [MicroPython](http://micropython.org/) - MicroPython is a lean and fast implementation of the Python 3 programming language that is optimised to run on a microcontroller.
- - [eLua](http://www.eluaproject.net/) - Quickly prototype and develop embedded software applications with the power of Lua and run them on a wide range of microcontroller architectures
+ - [eLua](http://www.eluaproject.net/) - Quickly prototype and develop embedded software applications with the power of Lua and run them on a wide range of microcontroller architectures.
+ - [IoTDL](https://github.com/dpjanes/iotdb-iotql) - an SQL-like language for the IoT.

 ###Others